 1. What do you mean by "Formal"?

+2 What is his archy of management?

-2. What is hiera archy of management?
+2. what is mera archy of management?

 Here, we have seen that formal organizations have clearly defined functions and relationships as prescribed by the top management.
 This type of organization is bound by rules, systems and procedures.
 Workers are assigned by certain responsibility for the performance of the given task and given the required amount of authority for carrying it out.